 There’s a reason why I grow more food in water than in dirt!

-Still, I’m all ears when it comes to learning the tricks to a successful garden and I’ve already learned a ton.
-In addition to watering the garden for free, I have new gardening hacks to share!
+Like the growing number of home gardeners, I’m all ears when it comes to learning the tricks to a successful garden and I’ve already learned a ton.
+In addition to watering the garden for free, I have new gardening tips to share!

-5 Clever Gardening Hacks for the Beginner Gardener
+5 Clever Gardening Tips for the Beginner Gardener

-Gardening Hack #1: Insulate tomatoes with plastic wrap
+Gardening Tip #1: Insulate tomatoes with plastic wrap